-Dade City plans to consolidate its dispatch center with the Pasco sheriff's office
+Dade City to consolidate dispatch with sheriff's office